 This section assesses the temporary and permanent impacts to cultural resources resulting from the operations of the Bakersfield to Palmdale Project Section, which can involve direct or indirect operations impacts.
 Thus, interim operations impacts are not discussed further in this section.
-Permanent, but intermittent, operations impacts continue over the long term and can include actions such as the generation of noise and vibration from passing trains.
-Noise and vibration impacts are a permanent operational feature of the system that would occur on an intermittent basis.
+Intermittent operations impacts are not continuous, but recur during the operation of the system on an episodic or occasional basis throughout the life of the system.
 None of the B-P Build Alternatives would have intermittent operations impacts on cultural resources.
+Permanent operations impacts continue over the long term and can include actions such as the generation of noise and vibration from passing trains.